-This important site in New Zealand’s history required improved interpretation to cater to the many local and international visitors to Kerikeri.
-Locales created a multi-platform concept and interpretation plan to deliver a high-quality interpretation product for one of New Zealand’s most iconic sites.
-This included practical way-finding signage to guide visitors around the area and evocative illustrations showing what the area would have looked like in the past.
+This important site in New Zealand’s history required improved interpretation to cater to local and international visitors to Kerikeri.
+We created a multi-platform concept plan to deliver a high-quality interpretation product for one of New Zealand’s most iconic heritage sites.

 A bronze orientation map and custom-designed illustrated interpretation panels allow the visitor to discover the site’s rich history while taking a walk around the park and planning the rest of their time in Kerikeri.
 The map replicates Kerikeri’s iconic built heritage helping visitors to orientate themselves to the landscape.